Bohdan-B-PRO/100-Days_of_Code/README.md

 🔰 Beginner

-'[Day 1](https://github.com/Bohdan-B-PRO/100-Days_of_Code/tree/master/Day-1): Working with Variables in Python to Manage Data

-Day 2: Understanding Data Types and How to Manipulate Strings Day 3: Control Flow and Logical Operators
+'[Day 1](https://github.com/Bohdan-B-PRO/100-Days_of_Code/tree/master/Day-1): Working with Variables in Python to Manage Data Day 2: Understanding Data Types and How to Manipulate Strings\n Day 3: Control Flow and Logical Operators
 Day 4: Randomisation and Python Lists
 Day 5: Python Loops